ducnt9907/nd0821-c3-starter-code/starter/model_card.md

 The training data consists of a subset of data from the **U.S. Census**, covering demographic information and income categories.
 The categorical and numerical features include data points such as education level, occupation, race, and capital gains/losses.
 The labels (target variable) indicate whether the individual's income is `<=50K` or `>50K`.

 ## Evaluation Data
-The evaluation data is derived from a similar demographic dataset, which is preprocessed to match the training data's categorical encoding and label binarization.
+The evaluation data is derived from a similar demographic dataset, preprocessed to match the training data's categorical encoding and label binarization.
+The dataset was split into training and test sets using an 80-20 split.
+This means 80% of the data was used for training, and 20% was reserved for evaluation.
 The test set includes diverse samples from the same feature distribution as the training data to ensure consistency in evaluation.

 ## Metrics
-- **Accuracy**: Measures the proportion of correctly classified samples.
+- **Precision, Recall, Fbeta**: Calculated for each class to evaluate performance on slices of the data.
 - **Slice-based Evaluation**: Model performance is further analyzed across slices based on categorical features (e.g., `workclass`, `education`, `race`, etc.), enabling insights into how the model performs on specific subgroups.

 ## Ethical Considerations